survivejs/webpack-book/manuscript/advanced_techniques/01_consuming_packages.md

 2. If nothing was found, check globally installed packages.
 If you are using Unix, look into */usr/local/lib/node_modules* to find them.
 You can figure out the exact directory using `npm root -g`.
 3. If the global lookup fails, fail hard.
 You should get an error now.

+On a package level, npm resolves to a file like this:

+1. Look up *package.json* of the package.
+2. Get the contents of the `main` field.
+If it doesn't exist, default to *<package>/index.js*.
+3. Resolve to the `main` file.

-The lookup algorithm respects an environment variable known as `NODE_PATH`.
+The general lookup algorithm respects an environment variable known as `NODE_PATH`.
 If you want to tweak the resolution further, you can attach specific directories to it.
 Example: `NODE_PATH=$NODE_PATH:./demo`.
 A call like this can be included in the beginning of a *package.json* script to patch the runtime environment temporarily although it's better to avoid this if possible.

 You can tweak webpack's module resolution through the `resolve.modules` field.
 Example: